 - Sit with them during chemo treatments.
 Chemo can be long!
 Great conversation, card games, and snacks can make the time move faster.

 - Take their children to places that they aren’t well enough to visit.
 Crowded places like playgrounds, the zoo and even the mall are just not possible for most people in treatment.
 Knowing that their children can still go out and have fun can emotionally help someone in treatment.

 - Personalize a chemo kit.
-My favorite gift was a blanket with pictures of my children on it :) Pull together a few things that make treatment more comfortable.
+The best gift I received during treatment was a blanket with pictures of my children on it.
+Pull together a few gifts that are thoughtful and can make treatment more comfortable for your loved one.

-- Comfy clothes for Chemo is always a huge help.
-Whether they are receiving infusion through a PICC line or a Port-a-Cath Care+Wear makes accessible clothing for comfort and ease.
+- Comfy clothes for chemo are always a huge help.
+Whether they are receiving infusion through a PICC line or a Port-a-Cath, Care+Wear makes accessible clothing for comfort and ease.
 For me, I was stylish in my Care+Wear Port Access Hoodie!

 - Organize a Fundraiser for an organization that is helping/providing services.
 Helping others and paying it forward can be extremely rewarding.

-- Join them for head shaving/ wig shopping.
-This can be extremely emotional so make sure that they are OK with a guest for this one.
+- Join them for head shaving/wig shopping.
+This can be extremely emotional time so make sure that they are okay with a guest for this one.

-- Treat them “normally” and come to visit.
+- Treat them “normally” and visit when you can.
 Anytime they can feel like “themselves” is a good time!
 Schedule a visit with your friend or loved one as you would if they were healthy.